demisto/content/Packs/Traceable/Integrations/Traceable/README.md

-Traceable Platform Integration enables publishing Traceable Detected Security Events to be published to Cortex Xsoar for further action.
+Traceable Platform Integration enables publishing Traceable Detected Security Events to be published to Cortex XSOAR for further action.

 ## Configure Traceable on Cortex XSOAR